Logo Futurismo

 Whales are the largest animals alive.
 Although considered slow-moving giants, they can swim really fast if needed.
 Do you know how fast whales can swim?

 One key to their success is their absolutely extraordinary hydrodynamics.
-With a shape similar to that of a torpedo, these animals are very well-adapted to moving underwater.
-The following article will provide you with a detailed answer to the present question based on a scientific approach.
+Their torpedo-like shape helps these animals move efficiently underwater.
+The following article provides a detailed answer to the present question based on a scientific approach.

 Contents hide